-8.7 In the event of a vacancy occurring on the Board among the Elected Members other than by retirement at an Annual General Meeting, the Board shall fill the vacancy in such manner as the Board deems to be appropriate in the circumstances following consultation with Kindergartens.
+8.7 In the event of a vacancy occurring on the Board among the Elected Board Members other than by retirement at an Annual General Meeting, the Board shall fill the vacancy in such manner as the Board deems to be appropriate in the circumstances following consultation with Kindergartens.
 The term of office of any person appointed to fill a vacancy will end at the close of the next Annual General Meeting.

-8.8 The Board shall meet at least 10 times in each financial year to conduct the affairs of Dunedin Kindergartens.
+8.8 The Board shall meet at least 6 times in each financial year to conduct the affairs of Dunedin Kindergartens.

+8.9 The Board may meet by way of conference call using audio and/or audio-visual technology and may act by resolution approved during such call or through a written ballot conducted by email, electronic voting system, or post, and any such resolution shall be recorded in the minutes of the next Board meeting.

+8.10 Other than as prescribed by the Act or this Constitution, the Committee or any sub-committee may regulate its proceedings as it thinks fit.

-8.9 Any Board member who is absent from 3 consecutive Board meetings without leave of absence shall be deemed to have resigned and that member’s position on the Board may be filled in accordance with clause 8.6.
+8.11 Any Board member who is absent from 3 consecutive Board meetings without leave of absence shall be deemed to have resigned and that member’s position on the Board may be filled in accordance with clause 8.6.
 Leave of absence shall be deemed to have been granted if an apology has been tendered and accepted for any meeting.